Introduction

 - Wipe the area with soapy water to eliminate any oily residue.

-- 3M Adhesive Remover: This product is specifically formulated to remove adhesives and is safe for use on glass.
+- 3M Adhesive Remover: Specifically designed for adhesive removal, this product is safe for glass.

 - Apply the 3M Adhesive Remover to a cloth and rub it onto the residue.

-- Wait a few minutes for the product to work.
+- Wait a few minutes for the product to take effect.

 - Scrape off the softened adhesive with a plastic scraper.